-For purposes of preferential hiring consideration: "dependents" shall be defined as a current spouse or a son or daughter, without reference to the definition contained in the Pension and Insurance Agreement; 'university, "students" shall be defined as those who are enrolled i n a co llege, trade or vocational school, or other form of post-secondary education; and "family members" shall refer to those relationships set out in Article VI, Section 12 of the parties' Collective Bargaining Agreement.
+For purposes of preferential hiring consideration: "dependents" shall be defined as a current spouse or a son or daughter, without reference to the definition contained in the Pension and Insurance Agreement; "students" shall be defined as those who are enrolled in a college, university, trade or vocational school, or other form of post-secondary education; and "family members" shall refer to those relationships set out in Article VI, Section 12 of the parties' Collective Bargaining Agreement.

-Preferential hiring consideration is limited to the dependents and family members of Regular and retired plant employees, and extends only to the plant location where the Regular and/or retired employee worked.
+Preferential hiring consideration is limited to the dependents and family members of Regular Employees IV or V and retired plant employees, and extends only to the plant location where the Regular Employee IV or V and/or retired employee worked.
 Should excess applicants exist within any single category listed above, a random selection process will be used to determine those given preferential hiring consideration.